95anantsingh/search-app/pages/report.md

 3. **Cluster**: Utilizing K-means clustering, I categorized the results into distinct clusters.
 For this implementation, two clusters were used, and the top cluster, which contains the most relevant results, was chosen to display to the user.
 This method helps users quickly identify the most relevant set of offers within the dataset.

-### Vector Store
+### 3.5 Vector Store

 Different vector storage techniques were employed for various search approaches:

 #### Keyword-Based Search
-For the keyword-based search, we utilized the following techniques:
+For the keyword-based search, I utilized the following techniques:

 - **TF-IDF**: Vectors representing the data were stored as .npz files, and the vectorizer was serialized and stored as a pickle file.

 - **BM25**: Similar to TF-IDF, the BM25 vectors were stored as pickle files.

 #### Semantic Search
-For semantic search, we employed a different approach:
+For semantic search, I employed a different approach:

-- **FAISS**: We implemented semantic search using the FAISS library from Facebook.
+- **FAISS**: I implemented semantic search using the FAISS library from Facebook.
 FAISS is a highly efficient library for similarity search and clustering of dense vectors.
 It is particularly useful when dealing with high-dimensional data, such as embeddings generated from deep learning models.
 However, further details about the implementation can be provided as needed.

 These vector storage techniques were chosen based on the specific requirements of the search method and the nature of the data, ensuring efficient and accurate retrieval of relevant information.

-### Preprocessing
+### 3.6 Preprocessing

 Data preprocessing played a pivotal role in cleaning and organizing the datasets for effective analysis and modeling.
 The following steps were taken to preprocess the data:

-#### Data Preprocessing
+#### 3.6.1 Data Preprocessing

-- **Data Integration**: We merged the three datasets provided into a unified dataset to simplify subsequent analysis.
+- **Data Integration**: I merged the three datasets provided into a unified dataset to simplify subsequent analysis.
 This integrated dataset includes information related to offers, retailers, brands, categories, super categories, and a target variable used for modeling.
 The target variable was constructed by combining data from columns such as Offer, Retailer, Brand, Categories, and Super Categories.
 To ensure efficient data retrieval, this dataset was stored in a SQLite database.
 It's worth noting that for scalability, an alternative to SQLite, such as MySQL, can be seamlessly integrated by updating the database connection URL in the code.

-#### Text Preprocessing
+#### 3.6.2 Text Preprocessing

 Text preprocessing was applied to the target variable based on the specific search algorithm or model employed.
 Two primary approaches were considered:

-##### Keyword-Based Search:
+##### 3.6.2.1 Keyword-Based Search:

 - **Tokenization**: For keyword-based search, the text underwent tokenization to convert it into individual words and phrases.
 The following steps were followed for tokenization: